jasp-stats/jasp-desktop/Resources/Help/analyses/mlregressionboosting.md

 ### Training Parameters
 #### Algorithmic Settings
-- Shrinkage: a shrinkage parameter applied to each tree in the expansion.
+- Shrinkage: A shrinkage parameter applied to each tree in the expansion.
 Also known as the learning rate or step-size reduction 0.001 to 0.1 usually work, but a smaller learning rate typically requires more trees.
 - Interaction depth: Integer specifying the maximum depth of each tree (i.e., the highest level of variable interactions allowed.
 A value of 1 implies an additive model, a value of 2 implies a model with up to 2-way interactions, etc. Default is 1.
 - Min. observations in node: Integer specifying the minimum number of observations in the terminal nodes of the trees.
 Note that this is the actual number of observations, not the total weight.
-- Training data used per tree: select the percentage of training data that is used to train each individual tree.
+- Training data used per tree: Select the percentage of training data that is used to train each individual tree.
 - Loss function: The loss function used.
 Can be either *Gaussian*, *Laplace*, or *t*.
-- Scale variables: scales the variables.
+- Scale variables: Scales the continuous variables.
 Standardization ensures that values of variables from different scales range into a specific similar scale.
 As a result, standardizing provides numerical stability, which improves the clustering output.
 JASP uses the Z-score standardization of a mean of 0 and a standard deviation of 1.
 This option is selected by default.
-- Set seed: gives the option to set a seed for your analysis.
+- Set seed: Gives the option to set a seed for your analysis.
 Setting a seed will exclude random processes influencing an analysis.
+For example, setting a seed makes it possible to re-run analyses with the same data splits.

 #### Number of Trees
-- Fixed: enables you to use a user-specified number of decision trees.
+- Fixed: Enables you to use a user-specified number of decision trees.
-- Optimized: enables you to optimize the prediction error on a validation data set with respect to the number of trees.
+- Optimized: Enables you to optimize the prediction error on a validation data set with respect to the number of trees.
-- Max. number of trees: sets the maximum number of possible decision trees to be considered.
+- Max. number of trees: Sets the maximum number of possible decision trees to be considered.
 At default, this is set to 100.

-#### Tables
-- Evaluation metrics: shows commonly used classification evaluation metrics like mean squared error (MSE), root mean squared error (RMSE) and R<sup>2</sup>.
-- Relative influence: shows the relative influence of the predictors.

-#### Plots
-- Data split: shows how the data is split into training (and validation), and test set.
-Numbers displayes is the size of each set.
-- Out-of-bag improvement: plots the number of trees against the out-of-bag classification accuracy improvement of the model.
-Accuracy is assessed for the training set.
-- Predictive performance: shows the selected test set observations against their predicted values.
-- Deviance: shows the prediction error plotted against the number of trees.
-- Relative influence: shows the relative influence of the predictors.

 #### Add Predicted Values to Data
 Generates a new column in your dataset with the values of your regression result.
 This gives you the option to inspect, cluster, or predict the generated values.